 Normally, an intake representative will ask for updates on your health background, your symptoms, and the state you’re calling from (only doctors in the state you’re in can prescribe medications – great if you’re at home and if you’re traveling).
 Some telemedicine companies have different types of doctors on call (internists, pediatricians, family doctors, etc.) - this helps get you with the right doctor.

-5) You consult with a doctor.
+5) You visit with a doctor.

-Again, when comparing telemedicine providers, there are many consultation methods (phone, video, email, etc.).
+Again, when comparing telemedicine providers, there are many methods (phone, video, email, etc.).
 Some have different options depending on whether you need a prescription or just advice.
-I suggest finding a company with a simple process and a fast response time to consult with a U.S. based physician who can prescribe immediately.
+I suggest finding a company with a simple process and a fast response time to talk with a U.S. based physician who can prescribe immediately.

 6) Final steps.

 There are different options at this point depending on the doctor’s advice.

 **You’re given a prescription: it’s called in to your local pharmacy (providing this info is is part of the medical history process).

 **You’re given advice: sometimes a little advice or an over-the-counter option will do the trick!

 **You’re referred to another provider: if the doctor doesn’t feel like you’re a candidate for a phone visit, they’ll advise you to go to an ER, urgent care clinic, or just tell you to see your regular doctor during office hours.